 Social media is a useful way to increase engagement with ringing and nest monitoring activities, promoting the valuable contribution that these studies make to our understanding of why bird populations change.
 It can, however, be a volatile environment, so we have developed some guidance, which we hope you will find useful.

 These pages bring together into one place useful information and key resources for existing ringers.
-Current content includes information on data collection and biometrics, other ringing resources such as site signage and access letter templates, resources for displays and talks, instructions for mapping recoveries and opportunities for ringers.
+Current content includes information on data collection and biometrics, other ringing resources such as site signage and access letter templates, resources for displays and talks and opportunities for ringers.

 Please visit the BTO Ringing Sales Shop to purchase all rings and other ringing equipment.